 - continuing partnerships with Southwest and United Airlines on the annual Wings for All event, a program to familiarize individuals and their caregivers with the airport experience.

 Governor Greg Abbott recently recognized the Houston Airport System for its work to ensure Texans and travelers with disabilities have the support they need.
-Link to letter from the Office of the Governor.
+LINK to Letter.

 The Access Houston Airports app is free to download, and available through the App Store and Google Play.